The word "no" can be a tough pill to swallow.

 - Allow your body language and verbal confirmations to communicate to the buyer that you're listening intently

 2. Understand the Objection Completely

 Many objections hide underlying issues that the buyer can't or isn't ready to articulate.
 Often the true issue isn't what the buyer first tells you.
-It's your job to get to the heart of the objection, and then fully understand it and its true source.
+It's your job to get to the heart of the objection—to fully understand it and its true source.

 3. Respond Properly

 After you're confident you've uncovered all objections, address the most important objection first.
-Once you work through the greatest barrier to moving forward, other concerns may no longer matter or feel as important to the buyer.
+Once you work through the greatest barrier to moving forward, other concerns may no longer matter as much to the buyer.

 4. Confirm You've Satisfied the Objection